pnealgit/new_think/README.md

 #new_think

 THIS REPOSITORY IS NO LONGER SUPPORTED.
-GO TO MNB_THINK for the latest.
+GO TO http://github.com/pnealgit/mnb_js/ FOR THE LATEST.

 A total javascript Markov Network Brain system.